citelao/sensible/6-1-twofactor.md

 I find it calming to turn on two-factor authentication for as many accounts as I can, but these are the most important (how much harm can a hacker do with your Netflix account?).

 There are downsides and nuances to two-factor authentication (some folks argue that you should *never* use SMS-based two-factor<!-- TODO cite -->), but those are asides that change with the times.

+No matter what method you use, two-factor authentication will protect you from most attacks.

 You should still put a little effort into choosing [reasonably good](/good_passwords/) passwords, but two-factor authentication does a *ton* to keep you safe.